nikitagorelovwlnx/wlnx-api-server/WELLNESS_SESSION_API.md

     "email": "user@example.com",
     "transcription": "Coach: How are you feeling today?
 Client: I feel stressed about work...", "summary": "Client discussed work-related stress.
-Recommended mindfulness techniques.", "bot_conversation": "Bot: Hello!
-How are you today?\nUser: Stressed about work\nBot: I understand.
-Let me help you with some techniques..."
+Recommended mindfulness techniques.", "bot_conversation": "Hello!
+How are you today?
+I'm stressed about work.
+I understand.
+Let me help you with some wellness techniques and relaxation methods."
   }'
 ```